ramirezandradesara/ramirezandradesara/README.md

 I'm looking for my first experience in the tech field.
 I've been learning Web development since 2021.
 I like learning new things everyday about this field.
 <br />
-I'm currently studying at Digital House to become a Fullstack Web Developer
+I'm currently studying at Digital House to become a Fullstack Web Developer.

 - <h4> 💻 Technologies I use daily: </h4>
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)